johndatserakis/koa-react-notes-web/README.md

 ### router

 React-router is definitely nice - it's just a little tricky to get used to at first.
-The history prop I pass to `Router` in `index.js` is from a custom export.
 To navigate to another page, use `this.props.history.push('/dashboard')` - and if you're not in a direct decedent of the initial router switch statement setup, you'll need to use the `withRouter` Higher Order Component export that `react-router` offers.
 Note - actual routes are declared in `App.js`.
-Also note that I'm using `HashRouter` here - as GitHub pages doesn't support an `.htaccess` or `index.html` redirect.
-If you're deploying your apps more where you have control of the server, use `Router` instead of `HashRouter` and you won't have the hash in the url.

 ### redux